 When an 18-wheeler or another large commercial truck collides with a passenger vehicle, the occupants in the smaller vehicle are at a much higher risk of suffering severe and potentially life-threatening injuries.
 Because these collisions can be so violent and the injuries life-altering, it’s important to speak to an attorney as soon as possible about your legal rights.

-The truck accident injury lawyers at the Law Offices of Michael J. Gopin, PLLC, have more than 30 years of experience helping injured people in El Paso and throughout Texas get the compensation they deserve after serious crashes.
+The 18 wheeler accident attorney at the Law Offices of Michael J. Gopin, PLLC, have more than 30 years of experience helping injured people in El Paso and throughout Texas get the compensation they deserve after serious crashes.
 To learn how we can help with your case, contact us now for a free consultation.

 Types of Injuries in a Truck Accident in El Paso